davikawasaki/utfpr-ce-undergrad-final-project/README.md

 ## Crawling

+ > :warning: All questions extracted in this project **had only an academical purpose**.
+If the intention is to reproduce the questions extraction, make sure to check each website Terms of Service (TOS).
+While Questão Certa doesn't have a TOS and legally *probably* wouldn't complain about the crawling, Rota dos Concursos has a [TOS](https://questoes.grancursosonline.com.br/termo-de-uso) that doesn't allow copyrights' reproduction of all the website contents, which probably can result in a fine and legal sue if you use the copyrighted questions for profit.

 It was used two different types of crawling softwares using Python to extract IT questions from the two websites:

 - [Rota dos Concursos](https://questoes.grancursosonline.com.br/ciencia-da-computacao) website: [PySpider 0.3.10](http://docs.pyspider.org/en/latest/)